McTavishLab/physcraper_ms/joss_submission.md

 PHLAWD [@smith2009mega] and pyPhlawd [@smith2019pyphlawd] - baited analyses

+in @ceron2019phylotol: "pipelines such as AMPHORA (Wu and Eisen 2008) and Mega-phylogeny (Smith et al. 2009) focus on the construction and refinement of robust alignments rather than the collection of homologs"

 PhyloExplorer [@ranwez2009phyloexplorer] - a python and MySQL based website to facilitate assessment and management of phylogenetic tree collections.
 It provides "statistics describing the collection, correcting invalid taxon names, extracting taxonomically relevant parts of the collection using a dedicated query language, and identifying related trees in the TreeBASE database".